phannan/OITStyleGuide/StyleGuide.md

 + If the lab says do a seperate .h / .cpp then do it, even if your program is small.
 + For Template classes (136) you can ignore this since there is a known bug here.

-## Always Use Namespaces

-There is almost never a reason to declare an identifier in the global namespaces.
-Instead, functions and classes should exist in an appropriately named namespaces or in a class inside of a namespace.
-Identifiers which are placed in the global namespace risk conflicting with identifiers from other (mostly C, which doesn't have namespaces) libraries.

-136:  Do not bring in the whole std namespace in labs,  Instead site each individual element.  ie std::cout or std::endl
-126:  You can bring in namespace std and I'd encourage you to start getting in the habit of using std::cout.
-116:  You can use "using namespace std"

 ## Think Through Tradeoffs with Compiler Macros

 Compiler definitions and macros are replaced by the pre-processor before the compiler is ever run.
 This can make debugging very difficult because the debugger doesn't know where the source came from.
 There are times when compiler macros are helpful, AND think through the tradeoffs and make a conscious choice.